Mixed-mode surveys and market research

 In a CATI survey, the distribution of interviews is rather constant over time, with physiological changes due to external events that cannot be considered.
 An example is the following distribution in a classic CATI survey on population obtained by means of a graphic elaboration of the Cloudresearch software:

 On the contrary, a mixed-mode survey presents a temporal distribution as follows:

 As you can see, the peaks correspond to the sending of e-mails and faxes.
 This illustrates quite well the different organization and response methods of the mixed-mode survey compared to the CATI survey.
 Consequently, it also indicates the advantages in the combined use of the tools.

 The example proposed by the graph refers to a mixed-mode survey of February 2013 with a sample base of 2.700 units.
 The day on which the survey began, therefore in correspondence with the sending of the 'letter in advance', the number of questionnaires collected was equal to 240.
 The day on which the closing email was sent (last recall) there was a second peak of 250 respondents.
-In the first 15 working days they were collected 2.488 questionnaires via CAWI and fax.
+In the first 15 working days there were collected 2.488 questionnaires via CAWI and fax.
 In the last week the sample objective was reached with a further 362 CATI interviews with which the under-represented strata were closed.